There is an option now on your profile page

 - Roman soldiers went to battle armed with "pilum": wooden javelins with a metallic point which could bend, so that any that would hit an enemy's shield would get bent and stuck, making it heavy and unwieldy.

-- Most ancient cultures west of India made heavy use of javelins because the javelin's greater weight made it more effective against men wearing armor than most of the bows available, and the bows that were more effective, or effective to a longer range than javelins (like the composite bows favored by the Egyptian nobility) took too long and cost too much to make to really mass-produce.
+- Most ancient cultures west of India made heavy use of javelins because it's easier to produce than the bow, the javelin's greater weight made it more effective against men wearing armor than most of the bows available, and doesn't require nearly as much skill to use effectively, specially at short ranges.

 - An ubiquitous weapon in the hands of native Americans in the form of the spear-thrower: A simple, effective device which at its most basic is a stick with a hook or cup at the back that holds a projectile usually as long as a short spear, and multiplies the strength of the user's throw by increased leverage, much like slings.